The64thGamer/cheeseepedia/content/wiki/Star Cast Member of the Month 2008 Pin.md

 [[File:18fb2908d28914a3ce6b33cd66ce5cfd.png|thumb|301x301px|Front]]
 The **_Star Cast Member of the Month 2008 Pin**_ was given to CEC employees for their contributions in the store, to be worn on their lanyard.
 ##Design##
 The design is similar to the design of the [Chuck E. Cheese's]({{< ref "wiki/Chuck E Cheese's.md" >}}) token at the time, with Chuck E.'s head in the center, surrounded with text.
-The pin is metal, with a gold-silver color.
+The pin is metal, with a gold color.
 The text on the pin says:

 <code>STAR CAST MEMBER OF THE MONTH • 2008 •</code>
 ##Acquirement##